lachieggg/ArbitrageScript/README.md

-A script for checking arbitrage opportunities across various exchanges and tokens.
+Check for potential [arbitrage](https://en.wikipedia.org/wiki/Arbitrage) opportunities by calculating differences in price on different exchanges.

 Add your keys to the `.env` file